 BREAKING: AOT Files OSHA Complaint Against Franz Theard After Clinic Staff Dies Of Covid-19

 The letter also says that "due to the extreme infection at Women's Reproductive Clinic of Sunland Park, the Department of Health should immediately implement protective measures for abortion clinics."
-Such measures to include limiting abortion to in state residents, quarantining medical staff who travel from out of state, and requiring women to undergo Covid-19 testing prior to their abortion.
-By implementing these protective measures abortion facilities in the state will see a dramatic decrease in patient case load and ultimately a decrease of possible Covid-19 carriers and cases.
+Such measures include limiting abortion to state residents, quarantining medical staff who travel from out of state, and requiring women to undergo Covid-19 testing prior to their abortion.
+Implementing these protective measures, abortion facilities in the state will see a dramatic decrease in patient caseload and ultimately a decrease of possible Covid-19 carriers and cases.

 Governor Michelle Lujan Grisham has been extremely harsh on businesses during the Covid-19 pandemic but is very lax on abortion providers.

 Ethel Maharg of New Mexico Right to Life commented on the issue, saying, "No quarantine restrictions are adhered to, yet no police are being dispatched there to make certain they are not violating the health order.
 No citations are issued, and no one is going to jail.
 This is clearly hypocrisy as women are allowed to choose abortion, yet we are not allowed to live our lives as free citizens.
 Where is the right to choose here?"

 The complaint made to OSHA demands investigative action be taken against Franz Theard and Women's Reproductive Clinic of Sunland Park for their failure to adhere to New Mexico Covid reporting protocol.
 It further demands that the "maximum penalties be imposed by the state for failing to notify the New Mexico Environment Department of this public health crisis they have created at the Women's Reproductive Clinic of Sunland Park."